Category: N

 🌎 Coordinates

-The geographical coordinates for North Bridgton are approximately 44.1 degrees North latitude and 70.7 degrees West longitude.
+The geographical coordinates for North Pownal are approximately 42.77 degrees North latitude and 73.23 degrees West longitude.

-As a small village within the town of Bridgton, North Bridgton does not have a separate population count.
-However, the town of Bridgton, which includes North Bridgton, had a population of approximately 5,210 according to the 2010 U.S. Census.
-The demographics of Bridgton, and by extension North Bridgton, are predominantly white, with a small percentage of other races.
+As North Pownal is a small community within the town of Pownal, it does not have a separate population count.
+As of the 2010 Census, the town of Pownal had a population of 3,527.
+Demographically, the population is predominantly white, with other races making up a small percentage of the population.

 🏞️ Nature & Environment